Updated: Apr 18

 DJ Blingg faces the music after paying homage to those who came before him in the hip hop & rap game saying his record entitled (We Gon Make It) was entirely boosted from Jadakiss's LP featuring Styles P. The reality podcast rap star says he’s not ashamed to say his record was aspired by the whole entire record sorely and explains as to why & how.

 DJ Blingg says the track started coming together once he finally got the samples to loop on tempo which was followed by a hard unresistible drum pattern but no lyrics he said would register until days later.

 DJ Blingg knows firsthand how it feels to get his material as much as melodies boosted by other artists without any clarification as to whom what, when, and where.
 He says he wants to let artists know it's totally okay to get inspired by other musicians, but not so much as to boost whole songs entirely but to enlighten musicians to get inspired to make original music in so many words.

-“After playing the beat over and over again during the session, I kept hearing Jadakiss's "We Gonna Make It" chant in my head during the playback, I guess it just started to register that that was what I was hearing so I started to build around the chant and end of itself ended up writing two verses with the production using the chant as a hook.”
+“After playing the beat over and over again during this particular mixing session, I kept on hearing Jadakiss's "We Gonna Make It" chant in my head during the playback so I guess it just started to register that that was what I was hearing as I was mixing so I started to build around the chant and end of itself ended up writing two verses with the production using the chant as a hook,”

-“I mixed the record down in just under a week then I ripped it onto my iClould for to get it over to my manager in which was my cousin Lewis at the time to see what he’d think about it genuinely.”
+“I mixed the record down in just under a week then ripped it onto my iClould for to get it over to my manager in which was my cousin Lewis G at that time just to see what he’d think about it genuinely.”